Ben Wolfenden, 33, has cystic fibrosis making his life filled with challenges, but with that comes a drive of success and determination.

 Ben was a normal 13-year-old boy playing football with his friends.
 Then one day he remembered rushing to the hospital to be treated for a genetic illness that would alter his world forever.
 Ben Wolfenden, 33, founder of Visibilis, was diagnosed with cystic fibroses (CF) as a baby.
 He was only 13 years old when he was told he would live to 30.
 In a split second he realised how significantly life changing the condition was.
 His childhood would never be the same as other kid’s, constantly being admitted to hospital every month for a week.

 Ben deals with a series of chest infections, digestive problems and diabetes from a very young age, so challenges where a constant in his life growing up.
-For example, just like any young boy, he would want to play football with his friends.
-When they would head out, Ben had to be rushed to hospital.
+Just like any young boy, he would want to play football with his friends, but when they would head out, Ben had to be rushed to hospital.
 “Everyone would go out but I would have so much more responsibility to think and consider my health first,” says Ben.
 This may have pushed him back socially, but he was far too determined to sacrifice everything in his life.
 He would allow himself some element of fun, whether it be hanging out with friends, playing a bit of football or going on a night out.
 This was to prove to himself that “despite having cystic fibrosis, I could achieve something and feel worthy, even like running a business or having a family,” he stressed.

 Ben started his digital marketing business Visibilis back in 2010, with the main aim of building a good client relationship for their digital needs.
 This came about when he worked for digital agencies after graduating university, he thought: “it would be more beneficial for me and my health if I worked for myself.”
 He dedicates all his time to the company, working seven days a week, he enjoys it and it doesn’t seem like work to him.